skeoop/skeoop.github.io/assignments/PA2-Encryption.md

 All the arguments are optional.
 The command line options -alg, -mode, -key, -data, -in, -out may be specified in any order.
 The notation `-mode {enc|dec}` means that after the `-mode` option the next argument must be either `enc` or `dec`, *without* the braces {}.

+The program should be able to encrypt or decrypt a text file of *any size*;
+therefore, do not try to read the whole file into a String or char array!
+(No credit if you do that.)

 The meanings of the options are:

 **-alg shift|unicode** is the algorithm to use for encryption and decryption.